 In 2004, the Ontario government established the OPA.
-The OPA is governed by an independent board of directors that is appointed by Ontario's Minister of Energy, and it reports to the Ontario Legislature through the Minister of Energy.
-The OPA's responsibilities include: (a) assessing the long-term adequacy of electricity resources; (b) forecasting future demand, planning for electricity conservation and facilitating the diversification of electricity supply including promoting renewable energy; (c) preparing and updating an integrated power system plan for conservation and transmission; (d) procuring, when necessary, electricity supply or capacity, including through generation or measures to manage electricity demand; and (e) achieving the targets set by government for conservation and renewable energy.
+The OPA is governed by an independent board of directors that is appointed by Ontario's Minister of Energy and it reports to the Ontario Legislature through the Minister of Energy.
+The OPA's responsibilities include: (a) assessing the long-term adequacy of electricity resources; (b) forecasting future demand, planning for electricity conservation and facilitating the diversification of electricity supply including promoting renewable energy; (c) procuring, when necessary, electricity supply or capacity, including through generation or measures to manage electricity demand; and (d) achieving the targets set by government for conservation and renewable energy.
 The Erie Shores PPA resulted from one of the electricity capacity initiatives solicited by the Ontario Ministry of Energy and it is now administered by the OPA.
-Electricity generated by the Amherstburg Solar Park is sold pursuant to two RESOP contracts which are administered by the OPA.
+Electricity generated by the Amherstburg Solar Park is sold to the OPA pursuant to the RESOP Contracts.
+In 2012, the Ontario government introduced legislation to merge the OPA with the IESO, but this legislation has not yet passed.

 Ontario's wholesale and retail electricity markets were opened to competition on May 1, 2002 and the obligation of transmitters and distributors to provide non-discriminatory open access to their systems came into force.
-With open access, generators can sell power to counterparties under bilateral contracts or bid their power into the IESO administered markets and receive the market-clearing price.
-Pursuant to the rules made and enforced by the IESO that govern the IESO-controlled grid and that establish and govern the IESO-administered markets relating to electricity and ancillary services in Ontario, the IESO schedules and dispatches dispatchable generators and settles the purchase and sale of energy and ancillary services made through the IESO-administered markets.
-Following the opening of Ontario's wholesale and retail markets, Ontario experienced high levels of demand for electricity during July, August and September 2002, with resulting increases in the wholesale price of electricity and the incurring of significant costs for imported power.
-Reacting to public concerns over electricity prices, the Ontario government instituted retail price controls for electricity charged to consumers which, through December 31, 2011, have continued in a modified form.
+With open access, generators can sell power to counterparties under bilateral contracts or bid their power into markets administered by the IESO and receive the market-clearing price.
+The IESO is responsible for scheduling and Dispatching "dispatchable" generators as well as settling the purchase and sale of energy and ancillary services made through the IESO-administered markets.
+Shortly after the opening of Ontario's wholesale and retail markets to competition, high levels of demand for electricity in Ontario led to sharp increases in the wholesale price of electricity and the incurring of significant costs for imported power.
+In response, the Ontario government instituted retail price controls for electricity charged to consumers which have continued in a modified form.
 The Ontario Energy Board oversees a Regulated Price Plan which sets the retail electricity price for residential and small business consumers every six months to reflect the costs of supply for that period.
 However, all consumers are entitled to enter into unregulated retail price contracts, and large consumers are entitled to purchase at the unregulated IESO market price.

-In addition to paying the IESO market price for electricity, electricity consumers in Ontario are also subject to a Global Adjustment amount which adjusts for differences between the market price and the rates paid to regulated and contracted generators (such as generators with PPAs or feed-in tariff ("FIT") contracts) and for conservation and demand management programs.
-For customers who are paying an unregulated price for electricity, the Global Adjustment varies each month, and its value may be positive (a charge to the customer) or negative (a rebate to the customer) in any given month, depending on the fluctuation of prices in the IESO spot market.
-The Global Adjustment was a positive charge to electricity customers in every month of 2011, and the average Global Adjustment charge over the year was approximately \$40/MWh.
+In addition to paying the IESO market price for electricity, consumers in Ontario are also subject to a Global Adjustment amount.
 The price set by the Ontario Energy Board in the Regulated Price Plan includes an amount for the projected Global Adjustment for the period.
-Effective January 1, 2011, the Ontario government unilaterally amended the regulations governing the mechanism used to allocate the Global Adjustment.
-The amount paid on account of the Global Adjustment is one of the components used to calculate the price escalators under the Cardinal PPA and the PPAs for the Hydro Power Facilities located in Ontario.
-As a result of this amendment, it is expected that in future years the price escalators will increase at a lower rate (see "Narrative Description of the Business - Power Infrastructure - Cardinal Facility - Cardinal Power Purchase Agreement", "Narrative Description of the Business - Power Infrastructure - Hydro Power Facilities -Wawatay Facility - Wawatay Power Purchase Agreement" and "Narrative Description of the Business - Power Infrastructure - Hydro Power Facilities - Dryden Facility - Dryden Power Purchase Agreement".
+Effective January 1, 2011, the regulations governing the mechanism used to allocate the Global Adjustment between electricity users were amended.
+The amount paid on account of the Global Adjustment by certain wholesale industrial customers is one of the components used to calculate the price escalators under the Cardinal PPA and the PPAs for the Hydro Power Facilities located in Ontario.
+As a result of these amendments, wholesale industrial customers have paid and are expected to continue to pay a relatively smaller share of the Global Adjustment.
+This, in turn, is expected to cause these PPA price escalators to increase at a lower rate and negatively impact the rate of revenue growth in future years under the Cardinal PPA, the Wawatay PPA and the Dryden PPA (see "Narrative Description of the Business - Power Infrastructure - Cardinal Facility - Cardinal Power Purchase Agreement", "Narrative Description of the Business - Power Infrastructure - Hydro Power Facilities - Wawatay Facility - Price Escalators under the Wawatay and Dryden Power Purchase Agreements").